-[Meets the UCOR 4791 requirement for History majors.
-Meets the Core Curriculum Writing Practice Requirement.]
+[Meets the Core Curriculum Writing Practice Requirement.]
 This course surveys current issues facing the historical discipline and contemporary theories that shape present historical inquiry.
-Additionally, it reviews the historians processes in writing narratives from primary and secondary sources, which includes citation and formatting appropriate to the discipline.
+Additionally, it reviews the historians' processes in writing narratives from primary and secondary sources, which includes citation and formatting appropriate to the discipline.
 Integrates Christian faith with the practice of history through discussion and personal reflection.